Menachem Z. Rosensaft: Srebrenica genocide

-Rosensaft also sharply criticized Greif for saying in an interview that the German Government’s decision not to give him this award was “a black stain on Germany.
-They are murdering the Holocaust victims for a second time.”
-Rosensaft wrote in Haaretz: “It takes an acute disconnect from reality to compare genocide with the cancellation of an award.
-To assert such a grotesque and wholly unconscionable equivalence would suggest a delusional mindset, one that perversely places a perceived slight to one’s outsized, but evidently hyper-fragile, ego in the same category and on the same level as mass murder.”
+Rosensaft also sharply criticized Greif for saying in an interview that the German government's decision not to give him this award was "a black stain on Germany.
+They are murdering the Holocaust victims for a second time."
+Rosensaft wrote in Haaretz: "It takes an acute disconnect from reality to compare genocide with the cancellation of an award.
+To assert such a grotesque and wholly unconscionable equivalence would suggest a delusional mindset, one that perversely places a perceived slight to one's outsized, but evidently hyper-fragile, ego in the same category and on the same level as mass murder."

+In July 2023, Rosensaft was awarded an honorary doctorate by the University of Tuzla in Bosnia and Herzegovina in recognition of his "contribution to raising awareness of the genocide against Bosnians in Srebrenica and the Holocaust, through the fight against the denial of crimes and the falsification of historical facts, and for contributing to peace building and the development of a culture of remembrance."

+In January 2024, Rosensaft joined with Husein ef.
+Kavazović, the Grand Mufti of Bosnia's Islamic Community, at Srebrenica in launching the Muslim-Jewish Peace and Remembrance Initiative "to forge a path of reconciliation, mutual respect, and active peacebuilding".

+"We must do all in our collective power to change the future, to prevent further destruction and violence, and to reject all manifestations of antisemitism, of Islamophobia, of bigotry, of xenophobia and of hatred," Rosensaft said on that occasion, "and we must do so together".